The Bankrate promise

 3. Vanguard S&P 500 ETF (VOO)

 With a well-diversified portfolio of stocks from every major sector of the economy, the Vanguard S&P 500 tracks its namesake index and offers a strong, long-term record of performance.
-Also, a low expense ratio won’t take away much of your returns, which averaged better than 14 percent annually over the last decade.
+Also, a low expense ratio won’t take away much of your returns, which averaged more than 11 percent annually over the last decade.

 4. Goldman Sachs Access Treasury 0-1 Year ETF (GBIL)

 Yes, a bond fund makes its appearance here, not because it’s going to provide stellar returns, but because it can fill a niche in your portfolio when you need a good, safe place to park cash.
-With investments in very short-term U.S. Treasury bills, this ETF will shrug off rising rates (unlike funds in longer-dated bonds), and its yield – which is non-existent right now – will shift higher as rates move up.
-Not unreasonably, you might want to wait to own it until the yield covers the expense ratio, however.
+With investments in very short-term U.S. Treasury bills, this ETF will shrug off rising rates (unlike funds in longer-dated bonds), and its yield moves higher as rates rise.
 This fund is backed by the U.S. government, so it’s about as safe as bonds get.

 5. Invesco S&P SmallCap Value with Momentum ETF (XSVM)

 This Invesco ETF often hits Bankrate’s list of best small-cap ETFs due to its attractive long-term performance, which has averaged more than 11 percent over the last decade.
 The fund invests in the stocks that comprise the S&P 600 High Momentum Value Index, a group of 120 value-priced small stocks that show strong price momentum.